openjournals/joss-infra-docs/docs/joss.md

 ## Documentation

-The [JOSS docs site](https://joss.readthedocs.io/) includes a section about how to install and configure the JOSS application: https://joss.readthedocs.io/en/latest/installing.html
+The [JOSS docs site](https://joss.readthedocs.io/) includes a section about [how to install and configure the JOSS application](https://joss.readthedocs.io/en/latest/installing.html)